 When you plan out your lessons, you likely are using standards and lesson objectives.
 You have an idea of what you want students to accomplish and your activities are planned around that objective.

-Consider adding in social-emotional learning lesson objectives.
-Look at your lesson for the day.
-What SEL skills are students going to need to complete this task?
 Maybe it's group work and they will need to work on communicating clearly with someone else.
 Maybe they need to set small goals for themselves for a larger project.

 Adding in a SEL objective is a great way to remember that much of social emotional learning is what is happening throughout the day and not a separate lesson.